aggregat4/blog/_input/posts/2023-09-17-build-your-own-desktop-environment.md

 - Allow me to switch between windows with ALT-TAB
 - Support the network manager applet, or have some alternative to it that also allows me to toggle vpns on and off
 - Screenshot tool support, optimally Flameshot or something like it
-- A sound widget that allows toggling betwen various outputs and manage volume in an easy way.
+- A sound widget that allows toggling between various outputs and manage volume in an easy way.
 Should interact with pipewire/pulseaudio
 - A customizable clock (calendar weeks, custom date and time pattern) and calendar widget
 - Some sort of wallpaper management
 - Allow me to set custom fonts for all on screen elements (big fan of the [Inter](https://rsms.me/inter/) font family for UIs)